206: Ring of Terror

-In a mayonnaise jar on Funk & Wagnalls’ front porch.
+In a mayonnaise jar under Funk & Wagnalls’ front porch.

 A reference to Carnac the Magnificent, a character played by host Johnny Carson during his run on The Tonight Show.
 Carnac was a mind reader with an enormous turban who would magically divine the answers to written questions hidden inside sealed envelopes.
 Those answers, of course, were kept in that jar on that porch, according to sidekick Ed McMahon.
 Funk & Wagnalls was a publisher of religious and reference books in the United States, founded in 1875.
 Their famed encyclopedias were published from 1912 to 1997.
 The company attempted to go digital at the turn of the century but failed.
 Their current parent company, Reader’s Digest Association, stopped using the brand name in 2007.